Arnold Bax: 1940s and 50s

 After the death of the Master of the King's Music, Sir Walford Davies, in 1941, Bax was appointed to succeed him.
 The choice surprised many.
 Bax, despite his knighthood, was not an Establishment figure; he himself had expressed a disinclination to "shuffle around in knee-breeches".
 In the opinion of The Times the appointment was not a good one: "Bax was not cut out for official duties and found their performance irksome".
 Nonetheless, Bax wrote a handful of occasional pieces for royal events, including a march for the Coronation in 1953.

 After the Second World War began, Bax moved to Sussex, taking up residence at the White Horse Hotel, Storrington, where he lived for the rest of his life.
 He abandoned composition and completed a book of memoirs about his early years, Farewell, My Youth.
 The Times found it at times waspish, at times reticent, surprising in parts, and regrettably short.
 Later in the war Bax was persuaded to contribute incidental music for a short film, Malta G. C.; he subsequently wrote music for David Lean's Oliver Twist (1948) and a second short film, Journey into History (1952).
 His other works from the period include the short Morning Song for piano and orchestra, and the Left-Hand Concertante (1949), both written for Cohen.
 Bax and the Poet Laureate, John Masefield, worked on a pageant, The Play of Saint George in 1947, but the project was not completed.

 In his last years, Bax maintained a contented retirement for much of the time.
 Walton commented, "an important cricket match at Lord's would bring him hurrying up to town from his pub at Storrington with much greater excitement than a performance of one of his works".
 In 1950, after hearing his Third Symphony played at Bournemouth, he said, "I ought perhaps to be thinking of an eighth", but by this time he had begun to drink quite heavily, which aged him rapidly and impaired his ability to concentrate on a large-scale composition.
 He wrote in 1952, "I doubt whether I shall write anything else … I have said all I have to say and it is of no use to repeat myself."
 Celebrations were planned by the Hallé Orchestra and others to celebrate Bax's seventieth birthday in November 1953.
-The celebrations became memorials: while visiting Cork in October 1953 Bax died suddenly of heart failure.
+The celebrations became memorials: while visiting Cork in October 1953 Bax died suddenly of heart failure aged 69.
 He was interred in St. Finbarr's Cemetery, Cork.